GeoMOER/moer-base-r/docs/units/_spotlights/sl02_github.md

 {% include figure image_path="/assets/images/spotlights/github_austinpowers.jpg" caption="Live dangerously." %}

-See you in the next Spotlight *Introduction to CSS in rMarkdown*.
+See you in the next Spotlight *Introduction to CSS in R Markdown*.

 <!--
 ## Further reading